|Nutrition Facts (per serving)|

 Tamales are perfect for breakfast or lunch, and they can be reheated quickly in the microwave.
-Once you learn how to make them, fill tamales with whatever strikes your fancy—barbecue pork, chicken salad, leftover roast chicken—anything at all.
+Once you learn how to make tamales, fill them with whatever strikes your fancy—barbecue pork, chicken salad, leftover roast chicken—anything at all.
 You can even make little appetizer-sized tamales.

-- 1 (6-ounce) package banana leaves (frozen; or dried corn husks)
+1 (6-ounce) package banana leaves, or dried corn husks

 Gather the ingredients.

 Set the banana leaves out to thaw.
 If using corn husks instead, soak in very hot water for an hour to soften.